-2.7 Refueling Safety
+2.10 Refueling Safety

-- 1. Engine fuel is highly flammable.
-Handle with care. - 2.
-Fill fuel tank outdoors. - 3.
-Stop the engine before refueling.
+- · Engine fuel is highly flammable.
+Handle with care. - · Fill fuel tank outdoors. - Stop the engine before refueling.
 Allow engine to cool for five minutes.
-Clean up spilled fuel before restarting engine. - 4.
-Do not overfill the fuel tank. - 5.
-If fuel is spilled, wipe it away carefully and wait until the fuel has dried before starting the engine. - 6.
-Do not refuel the machine while smoking or when near open flame or sparks.
+Clean up spilled fuel before restarting engine. - · Do not overfill the fuel tank. - If fuel is spilled, wipe it away carefully and wait until the fuel has dried before starting the engine. - Do not refuel the machine while smoking or when near open flame or sparks.

-- 7. After refueling, make sure that the fuel cap is secured to prevent spillage. - 8.
-Prevent fires by keeping machine clean of accumulated trash, grease, and debris.
+- After refueling, make sure that the fuel cap is secured to prevent spillage. - Prevent fires by keeping machine clean of accumulated trash, grease, and debris.

-2.8 Tire Safety
+2.11 Tire Safety

-- 1. Failure to follow proper procedures when mounting a tire on a wheel or rim can produce an explosion which may result in serious injury or death. - 2.
-Do not attempt to mount a tire unless you have the proper equipment and experience to do the job. - 3.
-Have a qualified tire dealer or repair service perform required tire maintenance.
+- Failure to follow proper procedures when mounting a tire on a wheel or rim can produce an explosion which may result in serious injury or death. - Do not attempt to mount a tire unless you have the proper equipment and experience to do the job. - Have a qualified tire dealer or repair service perform required tire maintenance. - When replacing worn tires, make sure they meet the original tire specifications.
+Never install undersized tires.